-Perhaps most strikingly ironic was that he was learning a great variety of martial arts and non-related practices such as Yoga, Xingyi, Bagua, whatever.
+Perhaps most striking considering the above was his willingness to explore non-taichi arts; practices such as Yoga, Xingyi, Bagua, whatever.
 You name it!
 He eventually found himself baishi’d into a lineage that practiced a series of different martial arts as well.
 Not suprising.
 There’s nothing wrong with this per se, it can be done.
-But based on several things he said on his blog it was very clear he did not have a firm foundation in the theory and practice of the basic shenfa of the arts he was practicing.
+But based on what I was able to glean from his forms, he did not have a firm foundation in the theory and practice of the basic shenfa of the arts he was practicing.
 I would say he had a wide but not deep experience with the arts he did.
-Even so, the width of his experience had holes in it that began to show in strange and unexpected ways.
+The lack of depth began to show in strange and unexpected ways.
 Several of the things he commented on showed a lack of experience and knowledge one would expect from someone who had done a lifetime of research into the available material.
 For example, he apparently was one of the “doesn’t believe in qi” people.
 I am certain the amount of cross-pollination he was willing to do was limiting his development in any one style.

 Fundamental lack of information and knowledge of Qi.

-One of the most striking things I picked up on was that this person wrote and explained things like they had absolutely no idea what Qi was, even going so far as to give a throw in of support of sorts with the Martial Tai Chi/Joanna Zorya crowd.
+One of the most striking things I picked up on was that this person talked about the arts like they had absolutely no idea what Qi was, even going so far as to give a throw in of support of sorts with the Martial Tai Chi/Joanna Zorya crowd.
 This was the first major red flag that something was up.
 Someone in this person’s position should have already reached that level of development.
 The confusion over it told me something was very likely wrong with the training regimen.
-The funny thing is that he seems to say that he has felt qi before, but with the caveat that qi is subjective, and that what he has felt he doesn’t want to explain because it’s different for everybody.
-In a way I am still undecided on his Qi experiences, but remaining unsold is a strike against him here.
+The funny thing is that he told me that he has felt qi before, but with the caveat that qi is subjective, and that what he has felt he doesn’t want to explain because it’s different for everybody.
+In a way I am still undecided on his qi experiences, but remaining unsold in this case would be a strike against him here.
 The final weight was the way in which he would ask questions and puzzle over certain topics as if he didn’t know the answer and then, in the end, fail to provide a clear and strong answer to that same question.
 When I see people doing this I call it “puzzling”, or “fishing” for answers.
 I feel that they do it because they feel unsure about what they know, which tells me they haven’t put in the time and effort to figure it out, or haven’t been taught properly, or both.
 Of course, I can’t see into his stomach so I don’t know what he really ate.
 Just an impression.